georgeraraujo/textadeptcm/README.md

 - Open a command line window
 - Type CTRL+ALT+DEL to display the Windows Task Manager, display the Process tab and "kill" the explorer.exe process.
 - If Windows Exlorer does not restart automatically, start it manually from  the command line window (c:/>explorer).
-- Delete or override  textadeptcm.dll before using the context menu (Example: "C:/>cp textadeptcm.dll <textadept_directory>").
+- Delete or override  textadeptcm.dll before using the context menu (Example: "C:\>copy textadeptcm.dll <textadept_directory>").

 Build